linode/docs/docs/guides/applications/configuration-management/terraform/how-to-build-your-infrastructure-using-terraform-and-linode/index.md

 Terraform uses a declarative approach in which configuration files specify the desired end-state of the infrastructure, so the examples in this guide will simply list the Linodes that we want to create.
 Terraform can understand two types of configuration files: JSON, and [HashiCorp Configuration Language](https://github.com/hashicorp/hcl) (HCL).
 This guide uses the HCL format, and HCL files end in the `.tf` extension.

 1. Create the file `linode-terraform-web.tf` in your `~/terraform` directory with the snippet below.
 Fill in your Linode API token, public SSH key, and desired root password where indicated.
-Additionally, replace the linode provider `version` to the [latest](https://registry.terraform.io/providers/linode/linode/):
+Additionally, replace the Linode provider `version` to the [latest](https://registry.terraform.io/providers/linode/linode/):

     {{< file "~/terraform/linode-terraform-web.tf" aconf >}}
 terraform {